Farahnaz17/healthcare-analytics-project/README.md

- Mock Healthcare Data – Capstone Project
+Clinical Operations Metrics: Mock Healthcare Data – Capstone Project

 This project demonstrates the end-to-end data analysis process using a synthetic healthcare dataset (mock data only, no PHI).
 It simulates real-world challenges like appointment no-shows, revenue tracking, and patient volume trends, allowing me to showcase SQL, Excel, and Tableau skills.